pachyderm/pachyderm/doc/pachctl.rst

 =========================

 Pachctl is the command line interface for Pachyderm.
-To install, follow the :doc:`installation` instructions
+To install, follow the :doc:`getting_started/installation` instructions

 .. toctree::
     :maxdepth: 1